 Do you have questions about your child’s health?
 Wabano offers a free Well-Child Clinic, every Wednesday from 9:00 a.m. – 12:00 p.m.

-The Clinic is for babies starting at 4 months and children up to the age of 18.
+The Clinic is for babies starting at 4 months up to 2 years old..

 Registered Nurses provide support and advice to parents of babies on issues such as breastfeeding, caring for your baby and introducing your baby to solid foods.